maryplank/nextJS-boilerplate/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Use this boilerplate as base for a new NextJS project
+Run the command:
+`yarn create next-app -e https://github.com/maryplank/nextJS-boilerplate`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: